-In the second part of this phase, the learners engage in retrieval practice and in highly structured oral and written communicative activities.
+In the second part of this phase, the learners engage in retrieval practice, in highly structured oral (e.g. role plays) and written communicative activities and less structured information-gap, reasoning-gap and opinion gap communicative tasks .
 Initial individual or pair-work written activities – carried out using worksheets or digital resources – help transitioning from receptive to productive retrieval and pave the way for a series of engaging and enjoyable oral retrieval practice activities (some of which, not all, are described here).
 The latter involve group work and are totally student-managed, typically consisting of competitions between two players with a referee/coach (equipped with an answer sheet) providing instant positive or negative feedback and awarding points.
 The fact that these activities are totally student-managed means that the teacher can devote his/her attention to monitoring learner performance whilst moving around the classroom.
 This enables him/her to gather a lot of observational data and engage in the provision of formative feedback.

 5 – Expansion – this phase is about learning explicitly the morpho-syntactic patterns that have already been processed many times over.
 The teacher may decide to do this deductively (explicitly teaching the grammar); through guided discovery (leading the students with guiding questions to working out the grammar rules) or totally inductively (the learners, given a number of sentences exemplifying the target rules infer the rules by themselves).
 Receptive and productive activities from the previous phases (in which the target rule is task-essential) can be employed here.